FairwindsOps/insights-docs/docs/technical-details/reports/workloads.md

 The Workloads report does not generate any Action Items.

+## Schedule
+Even though it's possible to change the report schedule we recommend to keep the default value for this report, which is every hour.
+Report missing for more than 3h is considered Offline in Clusters page.

 ## Sample Report
 Workloads reports contain a list of workloads, Namespaces and Nodes in the cluster
 ```json